zerve/omnipay-elementexpress/README.md

 or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.

-If you believe you have found a bug, please report it using the [Bitbucket issue tracker](https://bitbucket.org/zerveinc/omnipay-vantiv/issues), or better yet, fork the library and submit a pull request.
+If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/zerve/omnipay-elementexpress/issues), or better yet, fork the library and submit a pull request.